Dehydration recovery time depends on how dehydrated you are.

 If you don’t treat dehydration by drinking water and in some cases taking on electrolytes in the right quantities, your dehydration will last indefinitely.
 If it progresses for long enough, you can die from dehydration.
 Most of us know this - you can go weeks without food, but only days without water.

-We made Hydrant to be an effective way to rehydrate quickly.
-Because it’s in a convenient powder pack, wherever you are in need of hydration, you can mix it in with some water and get hydrated as soon as possible.
-Use discount code RECOVER15 at the end of the checkout process for 15% off your first box!
+We made Hydrant to be an effective way to rehydrate quickly, based on World Health Organization guidelines for ORS.
+Because it’s in a convenient powder pack, wherever you are in need of hydration, you can mix it with water and get hydrated fast.
+Use code RECOVER15 at checkout to get 15% off your first order.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC419333/ (This is a meta-analysis of randomized control studies comparing oral rehydration against intravenous rehydration.
 Randomized control trials are very high quality studies, and meta-analyses look at many of them to draw conclusions.)